Healthy Eating Guide

 3. Oily fish

 Eat at least two portions of fish a week, and make one portion an oily fish, such as mackerel, trout or salmon.
 Or, if you've had a heart attack, aim for 2-3 portions of oily fish a week.
 Making this small change to your diet could improve your chances of survival after a heart attack.
-You can find a list of oily fish on the NHS Choices website at http://www.nhs.uk/Pages/HomePage.aspx.
+You can find more information about oily fish on our Heart Matters Magazine.

 Reducing salt will help you maintain a lower blood pressure, which in turn may reduce your risk of coronary heart disease – time to bin the salt grinder and use herbs to season your food instead.